fenwaypowers/khinsider-streamer/README.md

 ## Example Use:

-To run, you can simply execute `python3 khdl.py [album link]`.
+To run, you can simply execute `python3 khdl.py`.

+The program will then prompt you to search for an album.

-This will create a playlist in mpv and start streaming each song from the album.
+Once an album is selected, the program will create a playlist in mpv and start streaming each song from the album.

 Custom arguments:
 * you may specify the mode (either stream or download)
 * Examples:

-`python3 khdl.py dl [album link]`
+`python3 khdl.py dl`

-`python3 khdl.py stream [album link]`
+`python3 khdl.py stream`

 ## Future Plans

-* create executable files for Windows, MacOs, and Linux.
+* create executable files for Windows, MacOS, and Linux.
-* add a search mode, where instead of having to provide a link, the user can simply search for the album.
 * allow download and stream in FLAC.

+## Known Issues

+* Sometimes album names don't display correctly.
+Try making your search more specific!

 ## Notice